valishah/CarND-Traffic-Sign-Classifier-Project/README.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 I am using a well known architecture (LeNet) for training the model because of simplicity of implementation and because it performs well on recognition task with tens of classes.
-There is only one enhancement I applied in the LeNet model: adding dropout to mitigate overfitting.
+There is only one enhancement: adding dropout to mitigate overfitting.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.